google/gvisor-website/content/docs/user_guide/platforms.md

 ## Selecting a Platform

 The platform is selected by the `--platform` command line flag passed to `runsc`.
-By default, ptrace platform is selected.
+By default, the ptrace platform is selected.
 To select a different platform, modify your Docker configuration (`/etc/docker/daemon.json`) to pass this argument: